 We use too many natural resources.
 Our consumption habits put immense strain on our planet and its ecosystems1.
 It’s troubling to realise that I contribute to this problem, and I haven’t yet figured out how to completely avoid it.

-Living outside the consumer network is impractical for me2.
+Living entirely outside the consumer system is impractical for me2.
 I need clothes, I need shoes.
-However, I strive to shop in a way that minimises my impact based on various criteria.
+However, I strive to shop in a way that minimises my impact based on several criteria.
 It’s challenging, but there’s always room for improvement.
 Here’s the list I aim to follow, hoping to refine it over time:

 Two brands that stand out to me for their commitment to responsible consumerism are Patagonia and Veja3.